GSA/code-gov/README.md

 Welcome!
 This repository is a collection point for all [Code.gov](https://code.gov) repositories.

-## What is Code.gov?
+## Code.gov

 [Code.gov](https://code.gov) is a program and technical platform with a website and API promoting good practices in code development, collaboration, and reuse across the U.S. Federal Government.
-Code.gov provides tools and guidance to help federal agencies implement the [Federal Source Code Policy](https://code.gov/about/overview/introduction).
+Code.gov provides tools and guidance to help federal agencies implement the [Federal Source Code Policy (FSCP)](https://code.gov/about/overview/introduction).
 Code.gov aggregates an inventory of the federal government's custom code to promote reuse between federal agencies.
 Code.gov provides tools to help the government and the public collaborate on open source projects.

-You can read the original White House [Federal Source Code Policy announcement](https://www.whitehouse.gov/blog/2016/08/08/peoples-code) and [Code.gov announcement](https://obamawhitehouse.archives.gov/blog/2016/11/03/peoples-code-now-codegov).
+You can read the original White House FSCP [announcement](https://www.whitehouse.gov/blog/2016/08/08/peoples-code) and [Code.gov announcement](https://obamawhitehouse.archives.gov/blog/2016/11/03/peoples-code-now-codegov).

 ## Repositories